ybsa/-Kumari-Cinemas-Ticketing-System--/Documentation/project_report.md

 ### 3.4 Security Implementation

-To address critical security vulnerabilities, the system implements industrial-strength password hashing.
-Passwords are never stored in plain text.
-Instead, **PBKDF2 (Password-Based Key Derivation Function 2)** with 100,000 iterations is used to hash user credentials before storage, protecting user data against database breaches.
+The system adopts a "security-first" mindset for key data:

+1. **SQL Injection Defense**: All database interactions use **Parameterized Queries** (e.g., `:userId`, `:showId` placeholders in OracleCommand).
+This prevents attackers from injecting malicious SQL code.
+2. **Password Security**: Passwords are hashed using **PBKDF2 (SHA256)** with 100,000 iterations.
+Plain text storage is strictly avoided.
+3. **Authorization**: Access to booking features is restricted to authenticated users (Session Management).

 ### 3.5 UI/UX Design